infadroidmx/NV-VGPU-Driver-Archive/README.md

 ## Preview

-To get you a rough idea of what each zip is containing, here's the `tree` output of fully extracted 15.0 branch.
+To get you a rough idea of what each zip contains, here's the `tree` output of fully extracted 15.0 branch.

 https://github.com/justin-himself/NV-VGPU-History-Driver/blob/master/preview.txt